keflavich/blog/content/casa_simulating.rst

    work well, because CASA always assumes that CDELT is in radians even when it is explicitly set to be degrees.

+ * EDIT: OK, this isn't true in all cases, but if you use ``imhead`` to ``put`` a keyword value, it will assume radians by default.
+That can be overcome by explicitly setting the units:

+       imhead(perseus_casa_image, mode='put', hdkey='CDELT1', hdvalue={'value':hdr['CDELT1'], 'unit':'deg'})

+   I was able to produce this awkward behavior *without* imhead as well, though I cannot repeat that now.

 The simulator gives this error message if I try to load an image: